 Jazz, aside from being a great American art form, is arguably the best genre of music to enjoy in a bar or restaurant.
 It’s a soundtrack that never fails to make us feel sexy, sophisticated, and briefly consider whether or not to whip out our phones and order a beret.
 Maybe don’t do that.
 But definitely do keep all the places on this guide in mind next time you want to have yourself a jazz night.
 These restaurants and bars all have weekly jazz nights where you can snap to a saxophone while you pretend you’re a poet from the ‘50s.

 Jass is a charming Buena Vista restaurant with live music playing at an ideal volume, and a dining room that feels like a fun antique shop.
 Music is not just a rare occurrence here.
-It usually happens Thursday, Friday, and Saturday around 8:30pm and consists of a few jazz players tucked neatly into the corner of the dining room (but call to ask about the current week's jazz schedule).
+It happens every night (except Monday) around 8pm and consists of a few jazz players tucked neatly into the corner of the dining room (but check their Instagram for the current week's jazz schedule).
 This is where you want to be if you're also trying to eat.
 The Mediterranean food is good (and reasonably priced).
 Get the clay pot of lamb, which comes encased in a dome of brioche your server will slice open at the table.

 There is no Miami jazz guide without Lagniappe.
 The wine bar has long been one of the best places to drink wine, eat cheese, and listen to jazz in Miami.
 This is still very much the case, even though this place can get seriously crowded.
 Lagniappe’s music happens every night, from 9pm to midnight, and they’re consistent about posting the week’s music lineup online.
 Just know that the music generally happens inside—not on the spacious back patio—so expect a fairly snug seating/standing situation.

 There are a couple guarantees that come with a night at The Gibson Room on Coral Way: You will eat something delicious and there will be some form of musical entertainment happening on the corner stage.
-Tuesdays and Thursdays are usually when jazz is happening on said stage (Gibson Room is good about posting their weekly music schedule online, in case you're curious).
-This place works great for sitting solo at the bar with a martini and a thick cheeseburger, but it's also perfect for a third date or night out with friends who're down to share oxtail ramen and snap their fingers to a jazzy piano.
+Tuesdays and Thursdays are usually when jazz is happening on said stage ( that could change, but Gibson Room posts their weekly music schedule online or on Instagram).
+This place works great for sitting solo at the bar with a martini and a thick cheeseburger, but it's also perfect for a third date or night out with friends who're down to share boquerones and snap their fingers to a jazzy piano.